Multiplication

 Note

-operator on types, see pair types; for the *
+operator on types, see pair types; or see the * (connect) operator on graphs.

 All numeric types can be multiplied using the *